robinmordasiewicz/f5-cnf-lab/module2/task1.rst

       $ kubectl get pods --namespace my-cnf

+|

 #.
-To avoid specifying namespace in all subsequent commands, set the working namespace in the kubectl config.
+Permanently set the namespace for all subsequent kubectl commands in that context.

    .. code-block:: console